commercionetwork/commercionetwork/docs/nodes/kms-installation.md

 reboot
 ```

-NB: it may be necessary to restart the server several times to apply the rules
+**Please note**: it might be necessary to restart the server several times to apply the rules

 Install the components